Suddenlink vs. Centurylink: Which is better?

 What home telephone services do they offer?

 Centurylink offers both basic and unlimited phone plans.
-The basic plan allows just local calls, whereas the unlimited phone plan includes local calls, long-distance calls to over a hundred countries, as well as discounted calls to Mexico and Latin American countries.
-Extra features are also available such as call waiting, caller ID, 3-way calling, call rejection, call forwarding, call return, speed dial etc. The basic plan is typically $24.25/month and the unlimited phone plan is usually $60/month.
+The basic plan permits local calls, whereas the unlimited phone plan includes local calls, as well as long-distance calls to over a hundred countries.
+Additionally, they allow discounted calls to Mexico and Latin American countries.
+You can opt for extra features like call waiting, caller ID, 3-way calling, call rejection, call forwarding, call return, speed dial etc. The basic plan is typically $24.25/month and the unlimited phone plan is usually $60/month.

 So which is the best deal?

 Both Suddenlink and Centurylink offer reliable Internet and home phone options.
 As for television, Suddenlink has several options whereas Centurylink requires the assistance of their partners for these services.
-Lastly, you can get mobile phone service through Altice Mobile, a product of Suddenlink, but you cannot get mobile phone service through Centurylink currently.
-To assist you in the decision process, we’ve summarized what we consider to be the best deals below!
+Lastly, you can get mobile phone service through Optimum Mobile, a product of Suddenlink, but you cannot get mobile phone service through Centurylink currently.

 We hope this information proved to be helpful!
 We wish you all the best in finding a deal that is most suitable for you and your family!